Skip to Main Content

 Central Idea:

-• We connect to the past and present through personal and global stories
+• We connect to the past and future through reflection.

 Lines of Inquiry: